 You may wonder how a pediatric dentist near me is different from the services rendered by a regular dentist.
-Parents may be concerned whether or not the dentist who is about to take care of their children is fully qualified.
+Parents may be concerned about whether or not the dentist who is about to take care of their children is fully qualified.

 Following is a brief overview of what is needed to qualify as a port moody dentist specializing in caring for kids’ dental issues.